ramirezcgn/react-context-responsive/README.md

 export default withIsMobile(Greetings);
 ```

-## Additional notes

-### The `_initial` media type

-The gap between window width 0 and the first breakpoint is called `_initial` media type.

-It fixes a problem at `redux-responsive` in the calculation:

-If the first breakpoint starts in a number bigger than 0 (let's call it X), it considers that everything between 0 and X as the first breakpoint when it's not true.

-For example, our breakpoints start at 320 (XS), `redux-responsive` considers 270 as XS, a wrong calculation.
-We call it `_initial`.

 ## React compatibility

 React >= `16.8.0` is required to use this package as the `ResponsiveProvider` is hook-based.